Digital Workplace Services

 H2 — DEX tools and automation

-• Integrated digital experience dashboard to monitor and action employee experience-related impacts
+• Holistic digital experience dashboard to monitor and actionize employee experience-related impacts

 H3 — Integrated experience management

-• End-to-end observability and remediation service across the workplace
+• End-to-end observability (correlation, LLM/SLM) and remediation service across the workplace

-• Digital experience analytics based on correlation of experience-related telemetry from end-user computing devices, applications, network, and security
+• Correlation of experience-related telemetry from end-user computing devices, applications, network, and security, for Digital experience analytics (Microsoft Intune Suite, DWX)

 View more